chivian/chivian/README.md

 - 🔭 I’m currently working on improving tax governance and regulation with data science and analytics
 - 🌱 I’m currently learning everything!!
 But most especiallyMachine learning with IBM cloud
 - 👯 I’m looking to collaborate on data science and engineering open source projects
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with: A lot but would get back to you in a few......
 - 💬 Ask me about Python for data science, IBM Cloud
 - 📫 How to reach me: chinwe.vivian.ononiwu@gmail.com
 - 😄 Pronouns: She/Her.